cybersamurai2410/BreastCancer_Prediction/README.md

-# Breast Cancer Prediction using Stacking Ensemble Learning
+# Breast Cancer Prediction using Stacking Ensemble Learning and Image Recognition

 ## Overview
 This project aims to predict the occurrence of breast cancer using a stacking ensemble approach.
 By leveraging the combined strength of multiple machine learning models, the ensemble achieves high accuracy and robustness in predictions.